brietsparks/normalized-reducer/README.md

 - `emptyState`

 ### `reducer`
-A function that accepts state and an action and returns the next state.
+A function that accepts a state + action, and then returns the next state.
 ```
 reducer(state: S, action: { type: string }): S
 ```